E-Zijlstra/ez-volume-normalizer/README.md

 ![controls](doc/normalizer.png)

 The normalizer controls the volume slider to make the loudness match the target level.
-If disabled then you can set the volume yourself.
+If not active then you can set the volume yourself.
-The meter displays the signal after being attenuated by the volume slider.

 #### Settings
  - delay: higher values will cause a delay before the normalizer starts ramping down the volume.